 Years 7-14 at Chappells (Wimbledon) site.
-This site is currently full, but two places are free for Sep 2019.
+There are currently no places free for Sep 2019.
 Class size 3-4 students.

 Pathways to Employment Placement, Years 10-14.
-Places are available.
+More places will be available, in Oct or Nov 2019.
 These are full-time programmes, delivered off-site for students who will benefit from a bespoke individual programme, out in the community.
 For more details click here.

 Student Admissions enquiries